Legal provisions of COM(2021)347 - Consumer credits

 CHAPTER I - GENERAL PROVISIONS

-This Directive lays down a common framework for harmonisation of certain aspects of the laws, regulations and administrative provisions of the Member States concerning consumer credits in the form of certain credit agreements for consumers and crowdfunding credit services for consumers.
+This Directive lays down a common framework for harmonisation of certain aspects of the laws, regulations and administrative provisions of the Member States concerning credit agreements for consumers.

 1. This Directive applies to credit agreements.